 Your home might be your castle, but having a beautiful yard will make you really feel like royalty.
-Whether you’re throwing backyard barbeques or just sitting around relaxing with your family, consider starting with a well-planned backyard design.
+Whether you’re throwing backyard barbeques or just sitting around relaxing with your family, consider starting with well-planned backyard landscaping ideas.

 Everyone has different needs when it comes to the backyard.
 Will you do the design and maintenance yourself or let someone else handle the work?
 Do you want something that stays the same over the years or something you can change each year?
 In particular, you’ll want to consider the following important aspects when looking at backyard design ideas:

 - Available space.